BijanSN/Applied-Black-Litterman-Model-on-Swiss-Securities/README.md

 and returns, particular views of a manager can be implemented into the asset allocation, using the Black-Litterman model (BL) in order to potentially generate alpha, outperformance over the benchmark.
 After a brief review of this model and its assumptions, a basic implementation on Swiss equities will be given.
-Then, the COP (copula approach) will be presented and a succinct example on the yield curve will be provided.
+Then, the COP (the copula-opinion pooling) will be presented and a succinct example on the yield curve will be provided.
 The underlying question of the project will be to know if our views indeed help to achieve a better allocation under this particular model.
 In conclusion, we will review the results, discuss new trends in finance and emphasize why using